Thiht/thiht.github.io/content/blog/2025-01-21-sql-transactions-in-go-the-good-way/index.md

 After dogfooding a solution for a while, I extracted it, improved it, and enriched it, to finally release it as the [transactor](https://github.com/Thiht/transactor) library.
 This library is now tested across the most common relational databases (PostgreSQL, MySQL, SQLite, MSSQL and Oracle), and is compatible with [`database/sql`](https://pkg.go.dev/database/sql), [jmoiron/sqlx](https://pkg.go.dev/github.com/jmoiron/sqlx) and [jackc/pgx](https://pkg.go.dev/github.com/jackc/pgx/v5).

-In my current job, transactors are now our main (soon to be unique!) way to manage database transactions, which is why I now feel comfortable talking about this method more widely.
+In my current job, transactors are now our main (soon to be unique!) way to manage database transactions, which is why I feel comfortable talking about this method more widely.

 In this article, I’ll walk you through the design and implementation so you can either use the lib, or adapt it and extend it depending on your needs.